james-stevens/dns-gslb/README.md

-# Near Live Global Server Load-Balancing, Failover and Geo-Targetting using only DNS
+# Near Live Global Server Load-Balancing, Failover and Geo-Targeting using only DNS

 ## Introduction